gustavoosantoos/Lagomorpha/Lagomorpha/readme.md

-﻿# Logamorpha
+﻿# Lagomorpha

 Library to abstract the message consumption from RabbitMQ for .NET Core.

 #### Do you want to know the name's origin?

-The rabbit comes from the family Logamorpha.
-So, like Logamorpha is a higher level of rabbits, this library is an abstraction for RabbitMQ. :)
+The rabbit comes from the family Lagomorpha.
+So, like Lagomorpha is a higher level of rabbits, this library is an abstraction for RabbitMQ. :)

 #### Usage